RIAPS/riaps-integration/riaps-x86runtime/README.md

 1. Download the RIAPS development box setup file (riaps-x86runtime.tar.gz found at https://github.com/RIAPS/riaps-integration/releases), unzip it and change into that directory in the command line window.

 2. Download your rsa ssh key pair (.pub and .key) to the same directory.
 If you need to generate keys, use the following command.
 The key name must be **id_rsa.pub** and **id_rsa.key**.
 The same key pair must be used on the host development machine (VM) and the BBB.
+This keygen command will create a private key with no extension, just add .key to the end.

     ```
     $ ssh-keygen -t rsa
+    $ mv id_rsa id_rsa.key
     ```

 3. Then issue the command from the file folder with the vagrant information (unzipped in the previous step).
 This command will run a script in the command line window to setup the Virtual Machine for the RIAPS platform.
 The 'tee' with a filename allows you to record the installation process and any errors.
 If you have any issues during installation, this is a good file to send with your questions.